wkumari/draft-wkumari-capport-icmp-unreach/README.md

    From -00 to 01.

    o  Changed the Captive Portal URL to a URI, and specificed that this
-      can ONLY contain a path element, which is appened to http://<gateway_ip>.
+      can ONLY contain a path element, which is appended to http://<gateway_ip>.
 This is to prevent hijacking connections to other addresses.